BrendenCho/Sorting-Algorithms/README.md

 # How to Download and Run

-Download the donwnload folder to your computer and double click the run.bat file.
+Download the download folder to your computer and double click the run.bat file.
 Alternatively you can open up your command prompt and type the command java -jar Sorting.jar or java -jar "path\to\Sorting.jar" .

 # Features
 * Object Oriented Programming